P.O. Box 2727

 What does it really mean to be a United Methodist?
 You will find the answer to this question and more in the free resources posted at UMC.org's "Shared Ministries - World Service Fund - Resources" page.
 Here are some of the downloads they share:

 These free resources are available to you and are shipped via UPS at no charge.
 Order online at www.umcgiving.org/store, e-mail email@example.com, or call toll free (888) 346-3862.
 These materials are made available through congregations’ generous support of the World Service Fund apportionment.

-Rethink Church (used to be called "Igniting Ministry")
+Rethink Church (formerly "Igniting Ministry")

-Lord Jesus, I come before you, just as I am.
+Lord Jesus, I come before you just as I am.
 I am sorry for my sins.
 I repent of my sins.
 Please forgive me.
 I give you my entire self, Lord Jesus, now and forever.
 I invite you into my life, Jesus.
 I accept you as my Lord, God, and Savior.
 Lord Jesus, cover me with your precious blood and fill me with your Holy Spirit.
 I love you, Lord Jesus.
 I praise you, Jesus.
 I thank you, Jesus.
 I shall follow you every day of my life.
 Amen.